 Things to consider putting in your plan or at least to think about before you start.

-- Convert or replace the controller ports to USB?
+- Convert the controller ports or replace the controller ports for USB?

 - DVD player internal or external (if needed at all)?